-FIG. 3: Quantum phase-plane portrait for the bosonic Josephson junction.
+FIG. 3.
+Quantum phase-plane portrait for the bosonic Josephson junction.
 In the regime of Josephson oscillations the experimental data are represented with filled circles and in the self-trapping regime with open circles.
-The shaded region, which indicates the Josephson regime, and the solid lines are obtained by solving the coupled differential equ.
-1 with our specific experimental parameters.
+The shaded region, which indicates the Josephson regime, and the solid lines are obtained by solving the coupled differential Eq.
+(1) with our specific experimental parameters.
 The two mode model explains the observed $z(\phi)$ dependence reasonably in both dynamical regimes.
 The error bars represent the statistical error and mainly result from the high sensitivity of the relative phase on the initial population imbalance especially for long evolution times.

-tion this is shown in Fig. 3 where we compare our results with the prediction of the simple two mode model.
+ation this is shown in Fig. 3 where we compare our results with the prediction of the simple two mode model.
 From our experimental observations the critical population imbalance can be estimated to $z_C = 0.50(5)$.
-In the framework of the two mode model [11] this yields $\Lambda = 15(3)$.
-The corresponding solutions of equ.
-1 are depicted with solid lines.
+In the framework of the two mode model [10] this yields $\Lambda = 15(3)$.
+The corresponding solutions of Eq.
+(1) are depicted with solid lines.
 Clearly the basic features of the dynamics are well captured by this approach.
-In the nonlinear Josephson tunneling regime ($z < z_C$) the dynamical variables follow a closed phase plane trajectory as predicted by our simple model.
-The observed phase oscillation amplitude of $\phi{max} \approx 0.5\pi$ is consistent with this theory.
-For $z(0) > z_C$ the running phase modes follow an open trajectory with an unbound phase.
+In the nonlinear Josephson tunneling regime ($z < z_C$) the dynamical variables follow a closed phase-plane trajectory as predicted by the simple model.
+Very recently a variable tunneling two mode model has been discussed by Ananikian and Bergeman [20] which is in quantitative agreement with our experimental observations.

 The successful experimental realization of weakly coupled Bose-Einstein condensates adds a new tool to quantum optics with interacting matter waves.
-It opens up new avenues ranging from the generation of squeezed atomic states [20] and entangled number states (Schrödinger cat states) [21] to applications such as atom interferometry [22].
-Moreover the detailed investigation of the self-trapping phenomenon could provide a test of the validity of the mean field description in atomic gases in the strong nonlinear regime [23].
+It opens up new avenues ranging from the generation of squeezed atomic states [21] and entangled number states (Schrödinger cat states) [22] to applications such as atom interferometry [23].
+Moreover, the detailed investigation of the self-trapping phenomenon could provide a test of the validity of the mean field description in atomic gases in the strong nonlinear regime [24].

 We wish to thank Andrea Trombettoni, Augusto Smerzi, Tom Bergeman, and Luis Santos for very stimulating discussions.
 We would also like to thank Thomas Anker and Bernd Eiermann for their contributions to the experimental setup.
-This work was funded by Deutsche Forschungsgemeinschaft 'Emmy Noether Programm' and by the European Union, RTN-Cold Quantum Gases, Contract No. HPRN-CT-2000-00125.
-R. G. thanks the Landesgraduiertenförderung Baden-Württemberg for the financial support.
+This work was funded by Deutsche Forschungsgemeinschaft "Emmy Noether Programm" and by the European Union, RTN-Cold Quantum Gases, Contract No. HPRN-CT-2000-00125.
+R.G. thanks the Landesgraduiertenförderung Baden-Württemberg for the financial support.